About Word and Film

 Kristin Fritz is an editor living in New York City.
 Most days she can be found out for a run, in downward dog, or at her desk at Penguin Random House.

-Rachel Jacobs is an assistant editor at Penguin Random House -- a Los Angeles native, a New York transplant -- and would always rather be reading or watching movies.
+Rachel Jacobs works in Los Angeles and is a contributor to Word & Film.
+She would always rather be reading or watching movies.
 Follow Rachel @jacobsrachel.

 Joe Muscolino spends half his time buried inside a book, the other half digging himself out.
 Narrative nonfiction is his bread and butter, and his reading sessions are empty without an open mind, a tumbler of whiskey, and a few healthy opinions.
 He works at Penguin Random House.